-Any anaphylactic incident is considered a serious incident (Regulation 12).
+Any anaphylactic incident is considered a serious incident (Reg.
+12).

-o staff members involved in the incident are to complete an Incident, Injury, Trauma and Illness\Record which will be countersigned by the Nominated Supervisor of the Service at the time of the incident

-- o ensure the parent or guardian signs the Incident, Injury, Trauma and Illness Record - place a copy of the record in the child's file - the Nominated Supervisor will inform the Service management about the incident - o the Nominated Supervisor or the Approved Provider will inform Regulatory Authority of the incident within 24 hours through the NQA IT System (as per regulations) - o staff will be debriefed after each anaphylaxis incident and the child's individual anaphylaxis medical management plan/action plan and risk minimisation plan evaluated, including a discussion of the effectiveness of the procedure used - o staff will discuss the exposure to the allergen and the strategies that need to be implemented and maintained to prevent further exposure.
+- o staff members involved in the incident are to complete an Incident, Injury, Trauma and Illness Record which will be countersigned by the nominated supervisor of the Service at the time of the incident - o ensure the parent or guardian signs the Incident, Injury, Trauma and Illness Record - place a copy of the record in the child's individual record - o the nominated supervisor will inform the Service management about the incident - the nominated supervisor or the approved provider will inform regulatory authority of the incident within 24 hours through the NQA IT System (as per regulations) - o staff will be debriefed after each anaphylaxis incident and the child's individual ASICA Action Plan and risk minimisation plan evaluated, including a discussion of the effectiveness of the procedure used - o staff will discuss the exposure to the allergen and the strategies that need to be implemented and maintained to prevent further exposure.